 Accommodation of bicycles and pedestrians is an ongoing process.
-The San Angelo MPO is working closely with the City of San Angelo to update their Bicycle Plan.
-A Bicycle Pedestrian Safety Committee has been established that is comprised of members from Angelo State University, San Angelo Independent School District, San Angelo TxDOT, Goodfellow AFB, San Angelo Fire Department, San Angelo Police Department, CVT Transit, local businesses, bicycling clubs and citizens.
-This group is putting together ideas for improvements to the current bicycle plan for the City of San Angelo.
+The San Angelo MPO is working closely with the City of San Angelo to update their Bicycle/Pedestrian Plan.
+A Bicycle Pedestrian Safety Committee was established that is comprised of members from Angelo State University, San Angelo Independent School District, San Angelo TxDOT, Goodfellow AFB, San Angelo Fire Department, San Angelo Police Department, CVT Transit, local businesses, bicycling clubs and citizens.
+This group continues to put together ideas for improvements to the current plan for the City of San Angelo.
+A new Bicycling Facility Plan map has been designed and establishes a new future for safe cycling and pedestrian movement in San Angelo.

-The San Angelo MPO works closely with the Tom Green County and San Angelo Office of Emergency Management to address issues such as hazardous materials transportation, evacuation routes, and emergency detouring capability.
+The San Angelo MPO also works closely with the Tom Green County and San Angelo Office of Emergency Management to address issues such as hazardous materials transportation, evacuation routes, and emergency detouring capability.

-San Angelo MPO is working to improve the resiliency and reliability of the transportation system and reduce or mitigate stormwater impacts of surface transportation and enhance travel and tourism.
+San Angelo MPO is working with planning partners and stakeholders to improve the resiliency and reliability of the transportation system and reduce or mitigate stormwater impacts of surface transportation and enhance travel and tourism.